 - Leaders are 53% more likely to think machine learning assists marketing teams in evaluating data to understand consumer intent.

-- Leaders are 1.5x as likely to apply analytics learning to digital campaigns and investments in real time.
+- Leaders are 1.5x as likely to apply their digital measurement learnings to digital campaigns and investments in real time.

-- As the above insights would suggest, 92 percent of companies have upped their spend in AI and big data this year.
+- As the above insights would suggest, 92 percent of companies have upped their spend in AI and big data as of 2019.

 Even with increased focus and investment in analytics and analytics platforms, challenges remain.
 Consider the following: